 In buildings large and small, the Vantage® VG-1500 Industrial Dehumidifier offers powerful moisture suction that can relieve workers of perspiration and spare machinery of the damage associated with condensation.
 Companies looking for commercial dehumidifiers for basements or ground–level work spaces could be well served by the power and portability of the VG-1500.

-Known as both a powerful and stylish piece of compact, portable machinery, the BlueDri™ BD-130 High Performance Industrial Dehumidifier is one of the best commercial dehumidifier units for restoration professionals.
-Out of every industrial dehumidifier for sale, the BD-130 is not only one of the most powerful, it’s also among the more stylish, with models available in blue, green, grey and red.
+Known as both a powerful and stylish piece of compact, portable machinery, the BlueDri™ BD-130 High Performance Industrial Dehumidifier is one of the best choice for restoration professionals.
+Out of every commercial dehumidifier for sale, the BD-130 is not only one of the most powerful, it’s also among the more stylish, with models available in blue, green, grey and red colors.
 The BD-130 also boasts a number of optimal features, including:

-The BlueDri™ BD-130 High Performance Industrial Dehumidifier is one of our most popular items due to its high moisture-extraction capabilities, making the BD-130 ideal for disaster relief efforts in highly susceptible areas such as Florida, California, or Texas.
+The BlueDri™ BD-130 High Performance commercial dehumidifier is one of our most popular items due to its high moisture-extraction capabilities, making the BD-130 ideal for disaster relief efforts in highly susceptible areas such as Florida, California, or Texas.

-As a dent–proof piece of machinery, the BlueDri™ BD-76 Dehumidifier is built to perform at maximum capacity under the most grueling circumstances.
-Whether it’s used for disaster relief or property restoration, the BD-76 provides some of the greatest power of any compact, attractive commercial dehumidifier for sale on the market today.
+As a dent–proof piece of machinery, the BlueDri™ BD-76 Commercial Dehumidifier is built to perform at maximum capacity under the most grueling circumstances.
+Whether it’s used for disaster relief or property restoration after an event like a burst pipe, the BD-76 provides some of the greatest power of any compact, attractive industrial dehumidifier for sale on the market today.

 Cultivating plants in a greenhouse can be a tricky business.
 Most plants require distinct amounts of sunshine, carefully regulated temperatures and the ideal amount of moisture content in the air.
 Some of these factors are easier to control than others.

-Before investing in dehumidifiers for your greenhouse, check the ideal growing conditions for each of your plants.
-Dehumidifiers are a good fit for plants that require low humidity, but other plants might thrive in a moister environment.
+Before investing in commercial dehumidifiers for your greenhouse, check the ideal growing conditions for each of your plants.
+Greenhouse dehumidifiers are a good fit for plants that require low humidity, but other plants might thrive in a moister environment.

 If you suspect you have such an environment, you can purchase an inexpensive digital hygrometer at any home improvement store.
 Persistent allergic reactions can also be a sign that your living space is conducive to mold growth.

-By introducing a dehumidifier into your moist basement or other living space, you can curb the growth of additional mold.
-With the use of a dehumidifier, you can reduce the humidity to a level of 50%, which is sufficient for halting the growth of mold.
+By introducing a commercial dehumidifier into your moist basement or other living space, you can curb the growth of additional mold.
+With the use of a this unit, you can reduce the humidity to a level of 50%, which is sufficient for halting the growth of mold.
 A further reduction to 35% is even better.

-There are almost as many dehumidifier applications as there are dehumidifier manufacturers.
-As such, you want to pay close attention to a number of factors as you determine which dehumidifier is right for your needs:
+There are almost as many commercial dehumidifier applications as there are dehumidifier manufacturers.
+As such, you want to pay close attention to a number of factors as you determine which unit is right for your needs:

 There’s enough work involved in keeping a building clean without the added threat of condensation.
 This can cause issues in all kinds of structures, from schools and shopping malls to pressing plants and business buildings.

 At Aer Industries, we have a range of dehumidification units for sale by B-Air®, the world’s leading industrial dehumidifier manufacturer.
-Additionally, we have a variety of commercial dehumidifiers for sale online from BlueDri™, the maker of conventional and compact machines that are optimal for everything from building maintenance to disaster relief.
+Additionally, we have a variety of commercial models for sale online from BlueDri™, the maker of conventional and compact machines that are optimal for everything from building maintenance to disaster relief and restoration.